Effective Date: November 03, 2008

 (1) Electrical, electronic, and electromechanical (EEE) parts.

 (3) Mechanical parts such as fasteners, bearings, studs, pins, rings, shims, piping components, valves, springs, brackets, clamps, and spacers.

 parts such as plating, solder, and weld filler material.

 b.
-This NPD applies to flight hardware, critical ground support equipment (GSE), and critical ground test systems used in Category 1 and Category 2 projects as defined by NPR 7120.5, NASA Space Flight Program and Project Management Requirements, and/or Class A, B, or C payloads as defined by NPR 8705.4, Risk Classification for NASA Payloads, Appendix A.
+This NPD applies to flight hardware, critical ground support equipment (GSE), and critical ground test systems used in Category 1 and Category 2 projects as defined by NPR 7120.5, and Class A, B, and C payloads as defined by NPR 8705.4, Appendix A.

 c.
 The requirements of this NPD apply to NASA acquisition contracts initiated following promulgation of this NPD.
 Retroactive application of this NPD to existing acquisition contracts is at the discretion of the applicable NASA program manager and is based on a determination of risk related to the retention of existing requirements versus implementation of the requirements of this NPD.

 d.
-This NPD does not apply to institutional projects as defined by NPR 7120.7, NASA Information Technology and Institutional Infrastructure Program and Project Requirements, or to Research and Technology Development Programs and Projects as defined by NPR 7120.8, NASA Research and Technology Program and Project Management Requirements.
+This NPD does not apply to institutional projects as defined by NPR 7120.7, or to Research and Technology Development Programs and Projects as defined by NPR 7120.8.

 a.
 The National Aeronautics and Space Act, as amended 51 U.S.C § 20113(a).